mawinkler/ds-swp-migration-tools/README.md

 4. Merge the Scheduled Tasks: `scheduled-tasks.py --mergetasks ds --policysuffix " (2024-11-14T16:26:36Z 10.0.0.84)"`

 > ***Notes:***
->
-> TODO: Contacts are automatically created if not existent and they have a valid email address.
+> - Contacts with the predefined role of 'Auditor' are automatically created if they do not exist in the target environment.
->
-> Administrators will not be migrated since the API-Key of SWP does not have the necessary permissions to create Administrators.
+> - Administrators will not be migrated since the API-Key of SWP does not have the necessary permissions to create Administrators.

 ## Preparation of the Scripts